eonlabs-research/rsr-fsa/README.md

 To illustrate, let's say "T" is agreed by EonLabs and RSR to be {d[timeT]} days.
 If there is a [#00ffff]5.8%[/] drawdown from an all-time high ("A" = 48390 BUSD), it means the equity curve is hitting a trough (80000*(1-0.058) = 75360 BUSD).
 WBSUP requires that a minimal EXTENDED ASSET VALUE ("A"*"R%" = 80000*0.058 = 4640 BUSD) must be gained within {d[timeT]} days after the day when "A" happens.
 In other words, the equity balance of total asset value must attain or exceed "B" ("A"*(1+"R%") = 80000*(1+0.058) = 84640 BUSD) within {d[timeT]} days after the day when "A" happens.

-# What Each Column Means?
+# What Each Column Means

 [#BB8FCE][b]EQUITY BALANCE MONTH START[/][/] ("X") - The Researcher (RSR) is responsible for trading an agreed number of funded sub-accounts (FSAs).
 "X" is the asset value of all FSAs at the beginning of the month.
 "X" is denominated in stablecoin (e.g. BUSD).
 RSR can freely rebalance the funds among the FSAs at any time.